bochia/BrandonOchiaDotCom/README.md

 * [] Add logging to each of the layers.
 Needs to be everywhere.
 * [] How to hide your user name and password in connection strings? (https://stackoverflow.com/questions/7581801/how-can-i-hide-my-password-in-my-c-sharp-connection-string)
 * What is the point of IDesignTimeDbContextFactory?
+* Make a generic service class that has CRUD.